ebook: Pasta, pizza, and Pinocchio: Questions and answers about missionary service

 Italy.
 All of the construction is masonry with wood being used only for ceiling joists and perhaps

 roof beams.
 Most new buildings use very little structural wood.
-Roofs are all baked clay tile.
-The
+Roofs are all baked clay tiles.

-homes you see being moved around in the U.S. are of wood construction; to move Italy's
+The homes you see being moved around in the U.S. are of wood construction.
+To move Italy's

 - Are they building a lot of shopping centers in Italy?